mindthevirt/k8s-yaml/README.md

 # k8s-yaml
-Collection of yaml files for kubernetes
+This repository hold a collection of yaml files